AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Improvements**

+* Microsoft Dynamics Connector web API

-* Critical fixes have been applied regarding the Microsoft Dynamics Connector web API:
+    Critical fixes have been applied regarding the Microsoft Dynamics Connector web API:

     * Fixed an issue which could cause data import from Microsoft CRM to fail or not work if the filter condition contained lookup fields.
     * Fixed an issue, during an import triggered by a workflow, which caused the null values of string-type fields to be saved as Null instead of empty values.
     * Fixed an issue which led to the following error for data import or export using web API calls: "Invalid URI: The URI scheme is too long".
     * Fixed an issue, during an import from Microsoft Dynamics 365, which prevented the lookup fields data from being imported.

+* Google BigQuery FDA Connector

+    * Google BigQuery FDA Connector is now available for Hosted deployments.
+[Read more](../../installation/using/configure-fda-google-big-query.md)
     * Added support to enable connections to a proxy server for Google BigQuery FDA connector.
 Required proxy options can be set through the Options field in the external account configuration.
-[Read more](../../installation/using/configure-fda-google-big-query.md#in-case-of-errors#google-external)
+[Read more](../../installation/using/configure-fda-google-big-query.md#google-external)

 **Other changes**